elixir-europe/elixir-smp-lesson/docs/chapters/stage2_construction.md

     b.
 Crucial in defining functional tests

 **3.Identify the specific SMP questions that are relevant in this Phase.**

+1) Documentation: What type of documentation is available, provided with the software and delivered under the same conditions?
+Please provide a URL (when available).
+2) Documentation: Is the purpose of the software stated in the documentation?
+3) Documentation: Does the documentation describe how to test the software?
+4) Testing: What type of testing do you use?
+5) Testing: Are sample data and/or parameters that can be used to test the software available with the source code?

 **4.Using the ELIXIR SMW, fill in the appropriate information to each SMP question that is relevant to this Phase.**